-Students must complete a placement agreement and read the handbook before placement, which contains the terms and conditions of the APPEL placement.
+Students must complete a placement agreement, which contains the terms and conditions of the APPEL placement, and read the student handbook before placement.
 A copy of both of these can be found on the APPEL website.

 Preceptors

 Trainer Accreditation

 Every Preceptor is required to complete Trainer Accreditation in advance of the placement.
 This contains the terms and conditions of being an APPEL Preceptor.
 Trainers are also required to complete a number of declarations, including a connections declaration, a declaration that they will complete the APPEL Preceptor Trainer Training and the legal declarations required by SI 377/2014.